What is a voice assistant?

 Voice assistants using the Speech service empowers developers to create natural, human-like conversational interfaces for their applications and experiences.

-The voice assistant service provides fast, reliable interaction between a device and an assistant implementation that uses either (1) the Bot Framework's Direct Line Speech channel or (2) the integrated Custom Commands (Preview) service for task completion.
+The voice assistant service provides fast, reliable interaction between a device and an assistant implementation that uses either (1) Direct Line Speech (via Azure Bot Service) for adding voice capabilities to your bots, or, (2) Custom Commands for voice commanding scenarios.

 Choosing an assistant solution

 The first step to creating a voice assistant is to decide what it should do.
 The Speech service provides multiple, complementary solutions for crafting your assistant interactions.
-Whether you want the flexibility and versatility that the Bot Framework's Direct Line Speech channel provides or the simplicity of Custom Commands (Preview) for straightforward scenarios, selecting the right tools will get you started.
+You can add voice in and voice out capabilities to your flexible and versatile bot built using Azure Bot Service with the Direct Line Speech channel, or leverage the simplicity of authoring a Custom Commands app for straightforward voice commanding scenarios.

 |If you want...||Then consider...||For example...|